 Workshop Organised by ASCENT+May 4th, 2021 – 13:30-15:30 WEST (UTC+1 – Dublin/Lisbon) / 14:30-16:30 CEST (UTC+2)

 Click here to view our channel

 Development of nanotechnology, from fundamental research to market-ready applications, requires access to advanced tools and expertise that may not be readily available within local networks of academic researchers or companies.
 Accordingly, the distributed research infrastructure model is particularly suited for supporting and promoting research and innovation ecosystem in nanotechnology.

-Six major projects that cover the full TRL range and the value chain, from nanomaterials to nanofabrication and nanoelectronics, will present the unique aspects of their individual offerings and discuss the current models and future outlook for providing user access to advanced research and fabrication providers.
+Six major projects that cover the full TRL range and the value chain, from nanomaterials to nanofabrication and nanoelectronics, presented the unique aspects of their individual offerings and discussed the current models and future outlook for providing user access to advanced research and fabrication providers.